 GitHub is definitely developer-oriented.
 The first thing developers see when opening a project is the code repository and the README file below.
 It’s a good practice to have this file at hand.
 Here are a few things we usually include there:

-- quick project overview
+- a quick project overview

-- how to quickly get started developing
+- info on how to quickly get started developing

-- outline development/deployment process
+- an outline of the development/deployment process

 - add labels (meta data) to your issues (but honestly we do not like to use them)

-- easy to write using advanced markdown syntax
+- easily write using advanced markdown syntax

-GitHub has an activity stream(-s) which shows you everything important that’s happening on your project (-s) so you can easily and quickly track progress.
+GitHub has an activity stream which shows you everything important happening within your project so that you can easily and quickly track progress.

-Other tiny, yet very useful things.
+Other small yet very useful things about GitHub:

-- iOS/Android apps
+- use iOS/Android apps